Central Visa Unit

 Border control authorities may refuse entry also for reasons of security or public policy.
 Malta mainly issues two (2) types of visas:

-- The Schengen Visa (short stay), which is issued for a period not exceeding 90 days and is regulated by the EU’s harmonized provisions; &
+The Schengen Visa (short stay), which is issued for a period not exceeding 90 days; &

-- The National Visa (long stay / D-Visa), which is issued for a period exceeding 90 days, but no longer than 365 days, and in accordance with national rules.
+The National Visa (long stay/ D-Visa), which is issued for a period exceeding 90 days, but not longer than 365 days and in accordance with the national rules.

 For more information, please visit the Central Visa Unit page by clicking here.